NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 ### Reading the Knob

 There's a similar mechanism for the knob.
-The library defines an object called `knob1`, and calls a callback when it's value changes.
-You can access the current value of the knob with `knob1->getCurrentPos()`.
+The library defines an object called `knob1`, and calls a callback (`knobs_update_cb`) when it's value changes.
+You can access the current value of the knob with `knob1.getCurrentPos()`.
 The knob can turn indefinitely in either direction and the number will grow and shrink accordingly.
+You can also set the current knob value with `knob1->setCurrentPos()` (see `knob_pressed()` in the example).

 Checkout `Open->Examples->Remote->knob_and_buttons.ino` and the `libraries/RotaryEncoder/RotaryEncoder.h` for details.
 Run the example and turn the knob.
 The knob has a builtin button, too.
 It works just like the other buttons.